 Causes of Pancreatitis in Pets

 Pancreatitis may develop within hours after a "dietary indiscretion," or it may take a day or two for symptoms to occur.
-This is often due to pets getting into the garbage, or eating large amount of fatty leftovers, such as turkey skin, from the Thanksgiving dinner feast.
+This is often due to pets getting into the garbage, or eating large amounts of fatty leftovers, such as turkey skin, from the Thanksgiving dinner feast.

 Signs of Pancreatitis in Dogs and Cats

-Prevention and Treatment for Pets with Pancreatitis
+Approaches for Pets with Pancreatitis

 Early diagnosis and intervention are crucial, so if your pet is displaying any of these signs, have your veterinarian do a thorough examination.